Small Business Development

 When opening a small business in Kirksville, your first step will be to identify your resources and what they can assist you with!
 There are two resources that you should be familiar with, the first being the Missouri Rural Enterprise and Innovation Center (MREIC) and the second being us, the City of Kirksville!
 Each of these entities has a different purpose and will help with different steps throughout this process.

 Kirksville is lucky to have a local Missouri Rural Enterprise Center housed at our Economic Development Alliance building!
 MREIC has an extremely helpful staff that is dedicated to helping your small business get started and succeed.
-You will work one-on-one with Anastasia Tiedemann, Small Business Counselor.
-She is here to help determine your needs and provide individualized services catered to you including your start-up paperwork, financing, marketing, and technology commercialization.
+You will work one-on-one with a Small Business Counselor, who is here to help determine your needs and provide individualized services catered to you, including your start-up paperwork, financing, marketing, and technology commercialization.

 Missouri Rural Enterprise and Innovation Center